MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 #### Opening the SharePoint file picker

 You can also select files or folders from the SharePoint file picker.
-The left pane displays your OneDrive Business files and recently accessed SharePoint sites.
+The left pane displays your recently accessed SharePoint sites.
 You can view more SharePoint sites by selecting **More places**.
 If you recently created a site, it will appear after several minutes.

 > [!NOTE]
 > The SharePoint picker may not show all the [communication sites](/microsoft-365/community/team-site-or-communication-site) that you have access to.
 Communication sites only show up in the **Quick Access** and **Recent** sections of the SharePoint picker.